kubeflow/community/committee-outreach/contributor-month.md

 ### Criteria to select the contributor of the month:

-- KSC will be selecting the contributor of the month based on the impact on the community
+- KOC will be selecting the contributor of the month based on the impact on the community
 - Categories:
   - New contributors
   - Outreach/Advocacy